A. Project Title

 Solving Short-Shot Defects in Injection Molding Using the Taguchi Method, DAI5 Framework, and Python-Based Computational Modeling

-Short-shot defects occur when molten polymer material fails to fully occupy the mold cavity during injection molding.
+Short-shot defects occur when molten polymer fails to fully fill the mould cavity during injection moulding.
 This defect not only reduces final product quality but also contributes to increased production waste, longer cycle times, and operational inefficiencies.
-This computational engineering project applies the Taguchi L16 orthogonal array, Signal-to-Noise (S/N) ratio analysis, ANOVA, and Python-based computational modeling to identify the optimal machine parameter settings that minimize short-shot defects in the HDPE 6070EA injection molding process.
+This computational engineering project applies the Taguchi L16 orthogonal array, Signal-to-Noise (S/N) ratio analysis, ANOVA, and Python-based computational process.

 The integrated computational and statistical approach provides a robust technical guideline for improving injection molding performance in industrial settings.
 It also supports sustainable manufacturing objectives by reducing waste and improving operational consistency.